martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 the application service.

-If the client does not find a presented identifier matching any of the reference identifiers then the client MUST proceed as described as follows.
+If the client does not find a presented identifier matching any of the reference identifiers, then the client MUST proceed as described as follows.

 If the client is an automated application, then it SHOULD terminate the communication attempt with a bad